appwebtech/Ansible-Automation-App-Deployment/README.md

 ![server-node-installation](./images/image-5.png)

-After pocking around, I realized that to solve the issue of the server hanging, I'll need to make the server run in the background by execute it asynchronously.
-After the modifications, I'll run again the ansible-playbook command which should be faster due to the idempotent nature of Ansible.
+After pocking around, I realized that to solve the issue, I'll need to make the server run in the background by executing it asynchronously.
+After the modifications, I'll run again the ansible-playbook command which should be faster this time due to the idempotent nature of Ansible.

 ![start-server-asynchronously](./images/image-6.png)